SS Alpena (1942): Ore carrier (SS Leon Fraser)

 The Leon Fraser was fitted with a DeLaval Steam Turbine Company steam turbine engine and two Babcock & Wilcox water-tube boilers.

 The Leon Fraser was originally owned by the Pittsburgh Steamship Company, a subsidiary of United States Steel.
-During this period of ownership, the ship served steel ports on the Great Lakes, including those at Chicago; Conneaut, Ohio; Gary, Indiana; and Lorain, Ohio.
+During this period of ownership, the ship served steel ports on the Great Lakes, including those at Chicago, Illinois; Conneaut, Ohio; Gary, Indiana; and Lorain, Ohio.

 In May 1952, Leon Fraser captain A. C. Penzenhagen was accused by property owners living along the St. Clair River of speeding that caused damage-causing waves on shore.
 Penzenhagen denied the accusations, suggesting the property damage was caused by ice over the winter and early spring.

 In the 1960s and 1970s, the ship also hauled grain in addition to ore.
 In 1982, U.S. Steel's Great Lakes Fleet put the Leon Fraser into storage in Lorain, Ohio.

 Cement carrier (SS Alpena)

 Shortening and conversion

 In October 1989, the Leon Fraser was purchased by Fraser Shipyards in Superior, Wisconsin, which planned to shorten the ship and convert it into a cement carrier.
 The following year, she was purchased by New Management Enterprises and renamed the Alpena.
 According to Alpena third mate Erik Sawyer, shortening the ship would make her stronger by reducing the amount her hull could bend.
 It also would allow the ship to service ports that were formerly too small for her original size.

 The shipyards shortened the Leon Fraser by removing her 120 ft midsection in a dry dock, then flooded the dry dock to float the two ends of the ship, and ultimately welded the ends of the ship back together.
 In addition to being shortened, the ship was also converted into a self-unloading cement carrier.
 After being shortened, she measures 519 ft in length, and weighs 5,633 lt.
 The shortening also reduced the ship's capacity to 14,000 lt, but the Alpena was nonetheless the largest cement carrier on the Great Lakes in 1991.